-The SPM framework enables the SPM team to partner with UB leadership and campus constituents in order to build a common understanding of the UBIT project prioritization and IT Governance processes.
+The SPM framework enables the SPM team to partner with University Leadership and campus constituents in order to build a common understanding of the UBIT project prioritization process.

-The team regularly gathers and tracks IT project information from constituents across the institution, and prepares reports and analysis to support project prioritization and resource capacity planning efforts.
-The IT Governance Council receives regular reports, information and support from the SPM team to help with their decisions to expedite or delay project timelines, as needed, to achieve university strategic goals.
+The team regularly gathers and tracks UBIT Top Project information from constituents across the institution, and prepares reports and analysis to support project prioritization and resource capacity planning efforts.
+The IT Portfolio Advisory Committee (ITPAC) receives regular reports, information and support from the SPM team to provide transparency for project timelines, as needed, to achieve university strategic goals.

-The IT Project Intake Form is the starting place to request that a new IT Top Project be considered for staffing and implementation.
+The UBIT Top Project Intake Form is the starting place to request that a new IT Top Project be considered for staffing and implementation.

 UBIT Top Project Guiding Principles Checklist

-The IT Project Scoping Sessions are held to share information and build a common understanding of new project inquiries.
-After an IT Project Intake Form is submitted, an SPM IT Relationship Manager will reach out to schedule a Scoping Session.
+The UBIT Top Project Scoping Sessions are held to share information and build a common understanding of new project inquiries.
+After a UBIT Top Project Intake Form is submitted, an SPM IT Relationship Manager will reach out to schedule a Scoping Session.
 At the Scoping Session, requesting departments will meet with key members of the UBIT team to work through project details including, but not limited to, alignment of the project to university-wide goals, audience and impact size of the project, the project category (run, grow, transform), etc.

-If the purchase is following the RFP process, the SPM office will facilitate selection of IT Vendor Questionnaire questions that will be used as a starting point to help form the technology components of the RFP scoring rubric.
+If a new UBIT Top Project includes a software purchase requiring a RFI or RFP, the SPM office will facilitate selection of the IT Vendor Questionnaire questions that will be used as a starting point to help form the technology components of the RFI or RFP scoring rubric.

 Change Management refers to a formal process for making changes to IT systems.
 The goal of change management is to increase awareness and understanding of proposed changes across an organization and ensure that all changes are made in a thoughtful way that minimize negative impact to services and customers.